 Anne Munro is a native West Virginian and grew up in Shepherdstown where she attended public school and college.
 At Shepherd University she received a BA in Music Education, and studied flute with Dr. K. Farrell Coy.
 Further graduate studies in music education and general education were completed at the University of Maryland, Western Maryland College (McDaniel), and Frostburg State University.
 After graduating from Shepherd, and while working on her graduate degree, Anne studied flute with the late Britton Johnson, former principal flutist of the Baltimore Symphony and flute instructor at the Peabody Conservatory.
 She also studied cello with the late Henry Jarvinen of Kensington, MD.
 Prior to her employment at Shepherd, Anne taught music for eighteen years in the Washington County, MD public school system, where she worked as a string instructor and orchestra director at the elementary, middle, and high school levels.
-Anne also served as administrative assistant for the Shepherd University Music Department and was coordinator of the Shepherd University Department of Music Preparatory Division for over ten years.
+Anne also served as administrative assistant for the Shepherd University School of Music and was coordinator of the Shepherd University School of Music Preparatory Division for over ten years.

 Presently, Anne is adjunct professor of flute at Shepherd University, director of the Shepherd flute ensemble, and is a member of the faculty wind trio, Shepherd Three.